 (a) Reporting entity-The University of Florida College of Nursing Faculty Practice Association, Inc. (the Association) is a faculty practice plan as provided for in Section 9.017, Florida Board of Governors Regulations, and is considered a component unit of the University of Florida (the University).
 The Association is a not-for-profit corporation formed by the faculty at the University of Florida College of Nursing and activated in 1998.
-In January 2001, the Association opened a clinic in Archer, Florida to provide health care services to the surrounding area.
+In January 2001, the Association opened the Archer Family Health Clinic (the Clinic) in Archer, Florida to provide health care services to the surrounding area.
 The Association performs billing and collection of professional fees associated with the practice of nursing at the University of Florida College of Nursing.